vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 </div>

 ### Dependency Injection Framework
-With the help of dependency injection framework like Spring and Guice, you can inject Server wherever you need like the following cases:
+With the help of Dependency Injection (DI) framework like Spring and Guice, you can inject Server wherever you need like the following cases:

 <div class="row">
 <div class="large-3 medium-6 columns">